suncoast-devs/handbook/lessons/misc-quick-reference/cs-string.md

 ### Pad + Trim

-You can add and remove characters to the beginning and end of strings with PadLeft, PadRight and Trim methods.
+You can add and remove characters to the beginning and end of strings with PadLeft, PadRight, and Trim methods.

 NOTE: Trim will automatically trim the left and right sides of a string.